klks/UHF_RFID_Notes/READERS.md

 - [SDK](./SDKs/LJYZN-105/)

 ### Notes
+- Serial protocol starts does not start with a fixed header
 - This reader is also commonly rebranded and sold under different names.
 It can be easily identified by the software used to communicate with it.
 - Supports reading ISO18000-6B cards
 - Known limitations